OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-19.md

 ## Joshua 19:46

-Me Jarkon, and Rakkon, with the area facing Joppa.
+Me Jarkon and Rakkon, along with the region facing Joppa.

 ## Joshua 19:47

-When the territory of the Danites was lost to them, they went up and attacked Leshem, took it, put it to the sword, and occupied it.
-They settled in Leshem and named it Dan after their ancestor.
+After the Danites lost their territory, they went up and attacked Leshem, captured it, and settled there, renaming it Dan after their ancestor.

 ## Joshua 19:48